caxapyk/jekyll-docker/README.md

 	-it jekyll new
 ```

-Use [Jekyll docs](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/) to install it manually by Bundler.
+Read [Jekyll docs](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/) if you want to install it manually.

 Serve site
 ----------